mikhashev/personal-context-manager/use-cases/engineering-development/README.md

 - Maps your cognitive strengths and preferred learning strategies
 - Documents your development environment and technical constraints
 - Includes mental models and frameworks for analyzing engineering problems
+- Features transparency controls to show how your context influences responses

 The file is designed to make AI interactions more personalized, relevant, and effective for engineering work across multiple disciplines including software, mechanical, electrical, civil, aerospace, chemical, biomedical, environmental, industrial, and systems engineering.